About the hotline & hours of operation

-The National Training Complaints Hotline will not investigate complaints but will forward complaints to the most appropriate agency, authority or jurisdiction for consideration.
+The National Training Complaints Hotline does not investigate complaints but will forward complaints to the most appropriate agency, authority or jurisdiction for consideration.

 When does the National Training Complaints Hotline operate?

 The National Training Complaints Hotline operates Monday to Friday from 9am to 6pm Canberra time.

 Complaints handling process & contact options